Brunty/laravel-environment/README.md

         ]
     ]

+The names you enter for your env variables will autocomplete with existing values you have in the file.

 To finish setup, just hit enter without giving a name when the command prompts you for a name.

 It'll then give you a table showing the values that will be written to the file and prompt you to confirm that you want to write these values.